-The key to setting input levels is to get a signal as "loud" as possible without creating digital clipping.
+The key to setting input levels is to get a signal as loud as possible without creating digital clipping.
 Signals that get close to the top of the meter in Pro Tools LE use more of the full bit range (the 16 or 24 bits that make up each audio sample).
 The more you maximize this bit range, the better your sound quality.
-And, by keeping your levels healthy, you'll get the least possible noise and best distortion performance.
+And, by setting optimum levels, you'll get the least possible noise and distortion.